wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Mapping.md

 >$$f(x,y,z)$$
 >###### For $n$ Variables
 >$$f(x_1, x_2, \ldots, x_n)$$

+#### Higher-Level Functions (i.e. Composite Functions)
+These are functions whose outputs are vectors, matrices, or higher-dimensional tensors, rather than scalars.
+	The individual elements or components of these outputs are inherently scalar values, even if they are not explicitly broken down into scalar functions.
+		I.e. Higher-Level Functions are composed of Scalar Functions.
+##### Composite Nature
+**Composition**: The term "composite function" implies that the higher-level function is built from simpler (scalar) functions.
+	A composite function is one that is formed by combining two or more functions.
+In the context of higher-level output functions, this typically means that each component of the output (whether it's an element of a vector, matrix, or tensor) is itself a function of the input variables.

+When a higher-level function is defined, the computation of its output involves operations that ultimately depend on scalar values.
+	Even if higher-level functions (such as vector or matrix functions) are not explicitly defined by their scalar components, they are at least implicitly defined by scalar functions.
+		This implicit relationship underscores the fundamental nature of scalar functions in constructing and understanding more complex mathematical structures.
+			The operations and rules that define these higher-level functions involve computations that ultimately reduce to scalar values, ensuring that the foundational role of scalar functions is preserved.
+>[!note] Higher-Level Functions (i.e. Composite Functions)
 > ##### [[Abstract Mathematical Spaces#Vector Function|Vector-Valued Functions]]
 > A vector-valued function maps elements from its domain to vectors.
 > $$\LARGE \mathbf{f}: D \to V$$